Cacti/documentation/Settings-Auth-Basic.md

 plugin permissions, like controlling your own workload.

 The mapfile is a file in CSV format, with the first column being the Basic account (aka joe.schmoe@company.com), and the second column being the login account (jschmoe).
 It is up-to the Cacti administrator to manage and update this file per their local site practices.

 ---
-<copy>Copyright (c) 2004-2023 The Cacti Group</copy>
+Copyright (c) 2004-2023 The Cacti Group